“FENWAY'S BEST PLAYERS”

-Dobson won 15 games in 1950, the seventh of the eight seasons he was with the Red Sox that he posted double-digit win totals.
-He was part of a good staff led by Parnell, Ellis Kinder, and Chuck Stobbs, fronting a powerful team that set any number of records on offense, dampened only when Ted Williams broke his elbow during that summer’s All-Star Game.
-Dobson missed a couple of starts at the end of July, and was sent back to Boston after being hit hard in the side by a Larry Doby line drive.
-Joe relieved in a dozen games in addition to his 27 starts, but his ERA increased for the third year in a row, to 4.18.
-He finished the year 15-10, second in wins only to Parnell’s 18, and the Red Sox finished four games out of first place.
-Dobson was by no means opposed to working out of the pen.
-He told Ed Rumill he enjoyed the role and thought he could fashion a new career as a relief specialist.
-In 1950, he hit a career-best .214 at the plate, with nine RBIs also a career high.
+Joe missed a couple of starts at the end of July, and was sent back to Boston after being hit hard in the side by a line drive.
+He relieved in a dozen games in addition to his 27 starts, but his ERA increased for the third year in a row, to 4.18.
+He finished the year 15-10, and the Red Sox finished four games out of first place.

-The following year, 1952, might have been Dobson’s best season of all.
+The following year, 1952, might have been his best season of all.
 He showed up early for spring training in El Centro, California, and worked hard.
 Joe finished 14-10, with a very strong 2.51 ERA, ranking fifth in the American League.
-Some credited manager Paul Richards with having pushed Joe hard to get in better shape before the season got under way.
-Dobson was also pitching with a salary that had been cut sharply from 1951, but the cuts were restored in full before the season was over.

 After the season was over, Joe took a position as the regional sales manager of a tire distributing company based in Pittsfield, Massachusetts, and did a weekly radio sportscast on Tuesday nights on WBRK.

-Dobson began to transition a bit in the spring of 1953 when he helped serve as an instructor in spring training.
-He was considered the third man in the rotation, behind Billy Pierce and Saul Rogovin.
-It turned out to be a disappointing season, for both Dobson and Rogovin.
+He began to transition a bit in the spring of 1953 when he helped serve as an instructor in spring training.
+It turned out to be a disappointing season, for him.
 Joe finished only three of his 15 starts, even though the White Sox won every one of his final four starts.
-Age was beginning to take its toll.
-He finished the season 5-5, with a 3.67 ERA.
-Finally, after picking up infielder Connie Ryan, Chicago cleared a roster spot by placing Dobson on unconditional waivers on August 29th.
+Age was beginning to take its toll and Chicago cleared a roster spot by placing Joe on unconditional waivers in August.

-The Red Sox offered Joe a last hurrah in 1954, announcing Dobson’s signing of a free agent contract on January 13.
+The Red Sox offered Joe a last hurrah in 1954, announcing his signing of a free agent contract in January.
 Joe didn’t really have enough left.
 He got into two games, long enough to record eight outs but gave up five hits and two runs and a walk and one final strikeout, finishing his career just shy of 1,000 with 992 K’s.
-The Red Sox released him on May 8, offering him a coaching contract at the same time.
+The Red Sox released him in May, offering him a coaching contract at the same time.
 He thought it over for a couple of days and agreed, but then resigned a little over seven weeks later, in early July.
 He’d worked largely as a “special observer” sitting in the stands and taking notes.

-By 1967, as the Red Sox embarked upon their Impossible Dream season, Joe was the manager and golf pro at the Kearsage Valley Country Club in North Sutton, New Hampshire.
+By 1967, as the Red Sox embarked upon their Impossible Dream season, and Joe was the manager and golf pro at the Kearsage Valley Country Club in North Sutton, New Hampshire.
 The year before, Ted Williams and Dom DiMaggio had earned the club some extra publicity, appearing at a benefit there.
-Joe had run the course at Laconia before that.
 He worked at Kearsage for seven years and then in February 1972 moved to Winter Haven, Florida, where he became general manager of the Red Sox complex there and business manager of the Winter Haven Red Sox through 1978.